AhmedFarazQaimkhani/MI-FEC/README.md

 - Using "React Hook Form" for form creation and handling
 - Using Yup for form validation
 - Using React Toastify to show success error warning
-- Searching, sorting and other functionalities are inside the header
+- Searching, sorting and other functionalities are inside the table header

 ## Setup